cyrilondon/rover-project/README.md

 The main goal of this architecture is to isolate, as much as possible, the domain model we have just built.
 Technically the model is isolated from the outside world by the so-called `Ports` and `Adapters`.

-On the left side of the hexagon, you can find the **primary adapters** which are used by the external clients who want to interact with the application.
-These adapters should not depend directly on the model details but rather on a `Port`, some kind of **facade interface** which hides the model implementation details from the clients.
+On the left side of the hexagon, you can find the `Primary Adapters` which are used by the external clients who want to interact with the application.
+These adapters should not depend directly on the model various implementations but rather on a `Port`, some kind of **facade interface** which hides the model details from the clients.

-In our case, the **in-adapter** (another way to design a primary adapter) is represented by the file adapter [GameFileAdapter](src/main/java/com/game/adapter/file/GameFileAdapter.java) (pink box) which interacts with the rover application through its port interface [GameService](src/main/java/com/game/domain/application/GameService.java) by sending some [DomainCommand](src/main/java/com/game/domain/application/application/DomainCommand.java) instructions.
+In our case, the `In Adapter` (another way to design a `Primary Adapter`) is represented by the file adapter [GameFileAdapter](src/main/java/com/game/adapter/file/GameFileAdapter.java) (pink box) which interacts with the application through its port interface [GameService](src/main/java/com/game/domain/application/GameService.java) (green circle) by sending some [DomainCommand](src/main/java/com/game/domain/application/application/DomainCommand.java) instructions.

 ```java